Arms Warrior PvP Guide

 - Demoralizing Banner, lev 87 – reduces damage done by enemies in the area.

 - Lev 45 Talents: All control in some way.
 Disrupting Shout silences casters.

 - Lev 60 Talents:

 - Shockwave stuns in a cone shaped area,

-- Dragon Roar knocks back and down all enemies in area.
+- Dragon Roar knocks back all enemies in area.